uit-gamelab/Spring25/index.md

 The course will be given as a master's level course.
 We may consider allowing especially motivated bachelor students to take the course.

-Admission requirements, learning goals, exam information and other administrative information is [on the uit websites](https://uit.no/utdanning/emner/emne/822449/inf-3910-8).
-You can also find the course schedule / information about the rooms used for the lecture and group [on timeplan.uit.no](https://timeplan.uit.no/emne_timeplan.php?sem=24v&module=INF-3910-8-1#week=1-25).
+Admission requirements, learning goals, exam information and other administrative information is [on the uit websites](https://uit.no/utdanning/emner/emne?p_document_id=860102).
+You can also find the course schedule / information about the rooms used for the lecture and group [on timeplan.uit.no](https://timeplan.uit.no/emne_timeplan.php?sem=25v&module=INF-3910-8-1#week=1-25).

 ## Staff and collaborators
+* Andre Henriksen <andre.henriksen@uit.no> (responsible teacher).
-* Lars Ailo Bongo <lars.ailo.bongo@uit.no> (responsible professor).
+* Lars Ailo Bongo .
 * Ernie Roby-Tomic (teaching assistant).
-* Anders Sildnes <anders.sildnes@uit.no> (teaching assistant).
+* TBD (teaching assistant).
 * Ismet Bachtiar (Tvibit).
 * In collaboration with local game development industry.